rylincoln/developer.fulcrumapp.com/_data-events/reference/invalid.md

 ### Description

 The INVALID function is designed for the sole purpose of doing custom validations when saving records.
 It's a special purpose function that's intended to only be used within the `validate-record` and `validate-repeatable` events.
 It's different from `ALERT` in a couple of ways.
-First, it instructs the editor to halt the saving the record.
+First, it instructs the editor to halt saving the record.
 And second, messages passed to `INVALID` are combined and displayed alongside the rest of the built-in validations like required fields, pattern validations, and min/max constraints.
 This allows custom validation logic to be displayed in a natural way to the end user as if it were a built-in validation.

 ### Parameters